Does car insurance cover hurricane damage?

 How to prepare your car for a hurricane

-- Store vehicle in a covered area: If you are sheltering in place, storing your vehicle in an above-ground garage may help minimize flood exposure to the storm surge.
+- Store vehicle in a covered area: If you are sheltering in place, storing your vehicle in an above-ground garage may help minimize flood exposure and keep your vehicle out of the way of flying debris.

 - Locate policy documentation: Having a digital or physical copy of your policy documentation, including policy number and declarations page, may be useful if you do need to file a claim for damage.
 It may be helpful to write down contact numbers for your insurance agent or company claim line as well.